4 Dice a Fractions Game

 The program begins with fraction construction and continues through more advanced calculations, making it adaptable for various age groups and different skill levels.
 The design of the application ensures that students fully understand the steps necessary for arriving at the given answer.
 By actually constructing the equations, students maintain a better grasp of concepts and retain the information learned.

 4 Dice: Fraction Games is a math app for middle school and upper elementary students.
 The goal of the game is to present fractions in a way that is both conducive to learning and fun.
 This game is very similar to my other app 5 Dice: Order of Operations Game but this one focuses on fractions.
 4 Dice teaches the basic concept of fractions by working backwards by giving the answer first and teaching the methods of getting that answer in an interactive and engaging way.
-For teachers, one major benefit of using this game is that it provides immediate feedback of their students' progress via email.

 Common Core Mathematical Standard